 BBQ Jackfruit Sandwiches

-- 1 cup bbq sauce plus more for serving
+- 1 cup your favorite BBQ sauce plus more if needed

 - 1 teaspoon garlic powder